sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker.md

 Due to limitations with Docker for Windows, Sourcegraph can only be tested on Windows as data cannot persist on a Windows installation.
 Due to that, we’ll remove the `--volume` arguments from the Docker commands above, and run the following command instead.

 ```
-docker run --publish 7080:7080 --publish 127.0.0.1:3370:3370 --rm sourcegraph/server:3.29.0
+docker run --publish 7080:7080 --publish 127.0.0.1:3370:3370
+--rm sourcegraph/server:3.29.0
 ```

 This command is telling your computer to install and run Sourcegraph in port 7080 of your localhost (127.0.0.1) and is calling up the relevant files from the Docker image of Sourcegraph.

 Once you run the command, you’ll receive some output indicating that Sourcegraph is getting set up.
-Sourcegraph will be ready when you receive the output similar to the following:
+Sourcegraph will be ready when you receive output similar to the following:

 ```
 ✱ Sourcegraph is ready at: http://127.0.0.1:7080